 Helen suddenly straightens up, leans on her shovel and announces her secret seasoning for the pork.
 I’m caught off guard, first because I haven’t asked her that yet, and then again when I learn what it is.
 “I don’t put nothing on em,” she says.
 “Not even salt?”
 I ask, as if the word nothing might have another meaning.
 “Nope,” she says.
 “It’s just the smoke.”
 Some of Helen’s most devoted customers never add sauce, she tells me.
 They don’t want anything getting between them and their alchemicals: fire and flesh.

 How people got to be where they are is of endless fascination to me.
 Helen started off 23 years ago in an apprenticeship of sorts, first making sandwiches and running the register.
-She graduated to making the sauce when a second owner took over the place, and then when he (and his wife…later on she says lady?) wanted to retire, he asked her if she wanted to take it over.
+She graduated to making the sauce when a second owner took over the place, and then when he wanted to retire, he asked her if she wanted to take it over.
 If she paid the taxes and started paying the rent, he said, the business would be hers.

 Helen’s family wasn’t all that encouraging at first, she told me.